Native Landscape Certification Program

 Jun 6 & 7Tarrant Co/North CentralLevel 3 - Installation and Maintenance of Native Landscapes

-• Classes are posted by February 1st (spring/summer) and August 1st (fall/winter) when registration OPENS on those dates.
+• Classes are posted by February 1st (spring/summer) and August 1st (fall/winter) when registration OPENS on those dates or the next weekday.

 • Most classes are held in person in the spring & fall when the flowers are in bloom and the temperatures are tolerable.